top of page

 Nature is an important need for many and vital in keeping us emotionally, psychologically and physically healthy..a summary of the evidence of how and why our relationship with nature is so important and beneficial to our mental health

-National Library
+National Library of Medicine

 The great outdoors?
 Exploring the mental health benefits of natural environments”, David Pearson, National Institute of Health